VariantSync/trace-boosting-eval/README.md

 Please refer to the official documentation on how to remove specific [images](https://docs.docker.com/engine/reference/commandline/image_rm/) and [containers](https://docs.docker.com/engine/reference/commandline/container_rm/) from your system.

 ## Generating the plots
-### Make sure there are results to analyse
+### Make sure there are results to analyze
 If you have not executed the replication or validation, there are no results to analyze and plot, yet.
-However, we also provide our reported results for which the plots can be generated.
+The artifact also contains the [results](reported-results) we obtained by conducting the experiment and which were reported in the paper.
-To generate the plots shown in our paper, you have to copy the result files (.json) under [reported-results](reported-results) to the [results](results) directory.
+To generate the plots presented in our paper, you need to copy the result files (.json) located in the [reported-results](reported-results) directory to the [results](results) directory.

 ```bash
 cp reported-results/* results/
 ```

 ### Execute the python script